 - 3.2.1 The scope of this EIA study shall cover the Project and associated works mentioned in sub-sections 1.2-1.4 above.
-The EIA study shall address the likely key issues described below, together with any other key issues identified during the course of the EIA study: - (i) potential air quality impact from the construction and operation of the Project; potential air quality impact on the sensitive receivers within the Project site from air pollutant emission sources (such as vehicular emission, industrial emission from chimneys and odour emission sources);
+For the purpose of assessing whether the environmental impacts shall comply with the criteria of the TM, the EIA study shall address the likely key issues described below, together with any other key issues identified during the course of the EIA study: - (i) potential air quality impact and the associated health risks on sensitive receivers due to the Project and associated works, including construction dust emissions, odour, gaseous emissions as well as released contaminated vapour and particulates etc.; - (ii) potential noise impact on sensitive receivers due to the Project and associated works, including impact from the use of powered mechanical equipment (PME), land decontamination process (such as biopiling and cement solidification etc.) and rock crushing (if required); - (iii) potential water quality impact and the associated risks of discharge of potentially contaminated wastewater resulting from the land decontamination process and surface runoff, if any, due to the Project and associated works, including construction site runoff, drainage diversion, sewage effluent from the workforce and accidental spillage of chemicals/wastes; - (iv) potential waste management implications arising from the Project; - (v) land contamination within the Project site and the associated health and safety risks to on-site personnel during the construction and land decontamination, monitoring and measurements activities; - (vi) potential impact on ecological sensitive areas due to the Project; - (vii) potential fisheries impact due to the Project; - (viii) potential landscape impact, including the impacts on existing trees within the Project site and Cadogan Street Temporary Garden, due to the Project; and - (ix) potential cumulative environmental impacts of the Project and associated works, through interaction or in combination with other existing, committed and planned projects in the vicinity of the Project, and that the impacts of these projects may have a bearing on the environmental acceptability of the Project.

-- (ii) potential noise impact on sensitive receivers caused by the Project, including impact from construction equipments during construction, operational noise impact from fixed noise sources, and arrangement of traffic route; - (iii) potential water quality and sewerage impacts from the construction and operation of the Project; - (iv) potential waste management implications and land contamination issues arising from the construction and operation of the Project; - (v) potential landscape and visual impacts during the construction and operation of the Project; and - (vi) potential cumulative environmental impacts of the Project, through interaction or in combination with other existing, committed and planned projects in the vicinity of the Project, and that those impacts may have a bearing on the environmental acceptability of the Project.
+3.3 Consideration of Alternatives

-3.3 Need of the Project and Consideration of Alternatives
+3.3.1 Need of the Project

-3.3.1 The Applicant shall provide information related to the need, siting, layout design, construction method (including piling method) and construction sequence considerations of the Project, including the purpose, objectives and environmental benefits of the Project, and describe the scenarios with and without the Project.
+The Applicant shall provide information on the need of the Project, including changes to relevant findings in the original EIA report, purpose, objectives and environmental benefits of the Project, and describe the scenarios with and without the Project.